HealthMesh/Fdatavalidation/README.md

 ## Future Work

+- Support for more expressive policy patterns and use cases
-- Integration within Data Space Connectors
+- Integration and deployement within existing Data Space initiatives
-- Add more policy patterns
+- Optimizations and user-framework interaction interfaces

 ## Contributing
 Guidelines for contributing to this project will be added soon.